Prepare organizational data

 Collaboration, engagement, and outcome data

-Finally, you many want to consider tying collaboration behavior patterns to employee engagement scores or other performance outcome data such as sales quota attainment or high/low performance ratings.
-These data are often found outside of traditional HR information systems, either in separate HR data repositories or in line-of-business systems.
+Finally, you might want to consider tying collaboration behavior patterns to employee engagement scores or other performance outcome data, such as sales-quota attainment or high/low performance ratings.
+This data is often found outside of traditional HR information systems, either in separate HR data repositories or in line-of-business systems.